sarahtennis/development-journal-labs9/src/pages/blog/2019-2-1-week-4-in-labs9.md

 One task that I picked up was to create a default avatar image for users who did not upload a new image.
 Originally I tried to find a license free image that we could use, but ended up creating my own in GIMP to avoid needing to credit an external source.
 I hosted my image on ImageShack with a trial account, but will need to move it somewhere else after the trial ends.

-The new account information modal will set the user's 'avatar_image' within the database to the url for the default avatar if he does not upload another image through Cloudinary.
-I also manually went through the deployed database and added the url to the accounts with empty 'avatar_image' values to avoid having to log into each test account.
+The new account information modal will set the user's avatar image within the database to the url for the default avatar if he does not upload another image through Cloudinary.
+I also manually went through the deployed database and added the url to the accounts with empty avatar image  values to avoid having to log into each test account.

 ![default avatar](/img/week-4-default-avatar.png)